KenKundert/inform/doc/user.rst

    This will not be yellow.

 Alternatively, you can enable or disable the colorizer when creating it.
-This example uses the :meth:`inform.Color.isTTY()` method to determine whether the output stream, the standard output by default, is a console.
+This example uses the :meth:`Color.isTTY()` method to determine whether the output stream, the standard output by default, is a console.

 .. code-block:: python